-Poetry Submissions are open until 15th August.
+Poetry Submissions are currently closed.

 → Please submit up to three A4 pages of poems as a .doc and PDF document (or any suitable format for video/audio/cross-media submissions).